duncombe/netcdf-guidelines/README.md

 netcdf-guidelines
 =================

-Notes:

-1. Suggestion of an alternate name: opendap-guide?
-   * _OPeNDAP_ - Open-source Project for a Network Data Access Protocol.
-OPeNDAP is both the name of a non-profit organization and the commonly-used name of a protocol which the OPeNDAP organization has developed.
-   * _netCDF_ -  Network Common Data Format -- a set of software libraries and self-describing, machine-independent data formats that support the creation, access, and sharing of array-oriented scientific data.

-    NetCDF describes a file format.
-OPeNDAP is a network protocol to describe how to fetch a file?

-2. Scope: This document originally proposed as a  formulation of a coherent email to circulate for input.

-    Is this primarily about netCDF files or should it extend to include guidance for TDS, ERDDAP etc?
-    *If the document tries to be a primary source, then restrict it to netCDF; if the document aims to be a review, presenting summaries and pointing to primary sources, then open it up to the other standards, protocols and servers.
-The way it is developing it's starting to look like a review/overview.
-Should there be two documents?
-One introduction/review doc and then specific docs dealing with details?*

-    Do we discuss the relationship to Archives?
-    *Yes, if it is a review, no if it is purely netCDF, except that archives expect and present netCDF data.*

-    Organization of the material??
-    - By standard?
-    - By platform?
-    - By DSG?
-    - By discipline?
-     *all of the above, in sections*

-    See [hierarchy.md](./hierarchy.md) where I have attempted to make sense of the relationships.

-* DSG
-    * point

-3. Need to set up a task to create the gold standard data set.
-   What happens if we take that set of data and load it into:
-      - THREDDS?
-      - ncSOS?
-      - ncISO?
-4. "I think there are TDS endpoints on their page (NODC templates), look through the rubric scores to see how they are doing."
-I don't find what you are talking about?
-5.

-4. Draft of the document starts below:

-# netCDF Guidelines
 ## Documentation and examples of IOOS compliant netCDF files.

 This repository provides documentation links and examples to encourage the